Sacramento Truck Accident Lawyer

 In almost every collision, there will have been some trauma to your body.
 If an ambulance is offered, it is always best to go to the emergency room to be examined to ensure there are not any hidden or internal injuries.
 Many times, adrenaline or shock will mask symptoms that later appear and injuries can be lessened in severity if they are treated right away.
 The emergency room doctors will also give you advice regarding follow up care.

 As soon as a truck crash lawyer is retained, the first thing to do is to preserve any evidence.
 Insurance companies for truckers have rapid deployment teams that are sent to the scene of the crash immediately in an attempt to defeat or minimize responsibility.
-The truck attorney for the injured party must also respond quickly.
+The trucking accident attorney for the injured party must also respond quickly.

 1. Preservation of Evidence Letters should be sent immediately.

 These are letters who should be sent to every defendant or even non-parties if they might have evidence.
 Federal law requires certain types of evidence to be retained for a minimum of six months.
 Although this is a start, the lawyer will usually want to preserve other evidence.
 The letter should instruct the trucking company or other party or witness that they may have crucial evidence regarding the matter and that they have a legal duty to preserve it for trial.

 2. Find out where the Truck is and Preserve it.

 No matter how quickly the lawyer for the victim acts, the trucking companies insurance will have been there first.
 It’s important not to delay.
 There may be items on the truck that are defective or that were not maintained properly.
 There may have been a “black box” on board.